reivaxy/iotFan/README.md

 <img src="https://raw.githubusercontent.com/reivaxy/iotFan/master/resources/working.jpg" width="500"/>

-And here is the module control panel in the webApp:
+And here is the module control panel in the webApp (below it you can see the control panel for the switch module, available here https://github.com/reivaxy/iotSwitch and described there https://github.com/reivaxy/iotinator/wiki/12.-Building-the-iotSwitch-agent-module)

 <img src="https://raw.githubusercontent.com/reivaxy/iotFan/master/resources/app.png" width="200"/>